liferay/liferay-docs/discover/deployment/articles/06-upgrading-to-liferay-7-1/03-running-the-upgrade-process/01-running-the-upgrade-tool.markdown

 If upgrade execution is interrupted, check your log file (default file is `upgrade.log`) for where execution stopped.

-- If execution stopped during an upgrade process for Core 7.1 or higher, or a module upgrade process, restart the upgrade tool to continue the upgrade from that point.
+- If execution stopped during an upgrade process for Core 7.1 or higher, or any module upgrade process, restart the upgrade tool to continue the upgrade from that point.
 - If execution stopped during an upgrade process for Core 7.0 or lower, you must